cdl-geneseo/geneseo-dictionary/C/Carrot-Run.md

 # Carrot Run

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Carrot Run

 Created by  Unknown User (jmb53) on Nov 19, 2012

 n.
 Pronunciation: Amer. / kærət-,keɪrət-rən 1.
 Apocryphal hazing ritual performed by the Geneseo Alpha Clionian Sorority (represented by the Greek letters Phi Kappa Pi) in which pledges are told to insert a carrot into their sexual organs and sprint to the top of a hill.
 It is said that the final participant to to complete the event must eat the soiled carrot(s) of every/one other girl.
 Typically used as a precaution against joining Greek life.
 “No one knows which hill the Clios use for the Carrot Run.”J. Boselli, 2012